This surge, especially in Auckland and Christchurch, makes investors nervous about oversupply.

 #2 – New Zealanders don’t need as much space

-We don't need as much space or as many bedrooms.
-So the houses that we need are changing.
-That means less demand for bigger homes, and more demand for smaller, higher-quality homes.
+We don’t need as much space or as many bedrooms, so the houses we need are changing.
+That means less demand for bigger homes and more demand for smaller, higher-quality homes.

 Modern townhouses are all built to contemporary tastes and standards.
 They also have modern features like double glazing.

-As more people move to New Zealand (and into New Zealand cities), houses are being built closer together to fit everyone in.
+As more people move to New Zealand (and into NZ cities) houses are being built closer together to fit everyone in.

-It wasn't that long ago that a million people were living in Auckland.
-Now, there are 1.7 million people.
+It wasn’t that long ago a million people were living in Auckland.
+Now, there are 1.7 million.

-Many of the people moving to New Zealand are from high-population countries—China, India, and the Philippines.
-These people are used to living in apartments and townhouses, so these new New Zealanders add to the demand for townhouses.
+It’s more likely that more of these people are used to living in apartments and townhouses (at least compared with Kiwi-born New Zealanders).
+So these new New Zealanders add to the demand for townhouses.

 Historically, townhouses and standalone houses in New Zealand have increased in value at a very similar rate.